MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/tls/Get-TlsCipherSuite.md

 Protocols             : {771, 65277}
 ```

-This command gets all the cipher suites that have names that contain the string AES.
+This command gets all the cipher suites that have names that contain the string `AES`.
+Note that the name match is case sensitive and this command returns no output for the name `aes`.
 The output includes a field for the TLS/SSL protocols supported by the cipher.
 See [Cipher Suites in TLS/SSL (Schannel SSP)](https://docs.microsoft.com/windows/desktop/secauthn/cipher-suites-in-schannel) for more information.